Is the Presidential race only big enough for one Texan? Castro and O’Rourke swing through the state

 To read O’Rourke’s immigration plan, click here; and here for Castro’s.

-On Friday, O’Rourke’s campaign is organizing his event at Scholz Garten in downtown Austin at 6 p.m.
-Castro’s event is right down the street at Cheer-up-Charlies along Red River.
-Castro’s event is hosted by the Texas Democratic Party.
+Friday, O’Rourke’s campaign organized his event at Scholz Garten in downtown Austin.
+Castro’s event was right down the street at Cheer-up-Charlies along Red River.
+Castro’s event was hosted by the Texas Democratic Party.

 On Saturday, the two Texas natives will have events outside detention facilities: O’Rourke outside Houston’s Southwest Key, Castro outside the Department of Homeland Security facility in Clint, just down the highway from O’Rourke’s hometown of El Paso.